domodwyer/AVR-GPS/README.md

 The example code takes streaming [NEMA 0183](https://en.wikipedia.org/wiki/NMEA_0183) messages over the serial port using the AVR's hardware interrupts, building a linked list of messages to be parsed.

-From there, the main routine decodes each message in the linked list into it's constituent parts (well, not all of them, I don't care )
+From there, the main routine decodes each message in the linked list into it's constituent parts (well, not all of them) and then does... nothing.
+That bit is up to you!

 ##Build Instructions
 Install [CrossPack](https://www.obdev.at/products/crosspack/index.html) with either the official installer or homebrew (`brew install Caskroom/cask/crosspack-avr`).
 Don't forget to set your path (if installing using homebrew, you should `export PATH=$PATH:/usr/local/CrossPack-AVR/bin`).